How to get $50 Disneyland Tickets in 2020

 So how did the idea of $50 Disneyland tickets come about in the first place?
 Why specifically is it $50 instead of $55 or $62?

 We believe that the $50 a day just came about from an even number looking good to customers.
 If the 6-Day Park Hopper was $300, $50 a day was an easy split to do.
 Of course over time as there became popular prices went up a bit, somewhere around $60 per day or so.
 But during its peak the $50 price was king.

 So why aren’t people still doing this today?
 There are several reasons why and really one the trumps them all.

 - The real reason that these $50 a day prices stopped is because of a new system Disney started using at their gates of entry.
 Upon first use of a ticket, your photo ID is taken and attached to the ticket.
 Each time you enter the parks, your photo pops up and the Cast Member can verify that it’s the same person using the ticket.
 This eliminates the possibility of sharing tickets with others.

-- Don’t go looking for deals on eBay or Craigslist just to try and save some money.
-You’ll lose it and regret trying to save a few extra dollars.
+- Don’t go looking for ticket deals on eBay or Craigslist just to try and save some money.
+You could lose your tickets and regret trying to save a few extra dollars.

 It’s as simple as this:

-- There are discounted tickets that can get you close to the $50 per day mark available to anyone through Get Away Today.
+- There are discounted Disneyland tickets that can get you close to the $50 per day mark available to anyone through Undercover Tourist.

 - Sharing, renting or splitting Disneyland tickets is what set-off the whole $50 Disneyland tickets.
 This is not possible to do anymore nor is it recommended to try.
 Avoid looking for too-good-to-be-true prices like that on eBay or Craigslist.

 The best thing to keep in mind is that memories are priceless even if you have to spend a little more.
-99% of people who do a Disney vacation come away completely satisfied and wanting to go again.
+99% of people who travel to Disney theme parks come away completely satisfied and wanting to go again.